The Green Tomato

 3 Dead, 5K Continues: Raptor Run Marred by 'Minor Incident,' Organizers Say

-Runners flee the finish line at the Anniston Museum Raptor Run 5K
+Runners flee along a wooded trail at the Anniston Museum Raptor Run 5K

 Associated Press / File photo